-Hawthorn Primary School is a fully inclusive school, and our mission statement; 'Hawthorn Primary School, where every child really matters' forms the foundation of our belief that all children can achieve their potential personally, emotionally, socially and academically in all areas of the curriculum.
+Hawthorn Primary School is a fully inclusive school.
+Our mission statement; 'Hawthorn Primary School, where every child really matters', forms the foundation of our belief that all pupils can achieve their potential personally, emotionally, socially and academically in all areas of the curriculum.

-Hawthorn Primary School is committed to providing a full range of educational and pastoral support to all children within our school.
-We seek to promote progress, raise achievement, remove barriers to learning and ensure inclusion by treating all children as individuals and ensuring they receive unique provision and resources to suit their specific needs.
+Hawthorn Primary School is committed to providing a full range of educational and pastoral support to all pupils within our school.
+We seek to promote progress, raise achievement, remove barriers to learning and ensure inclusion by treating all pupils as individuals and ensuring they receive unique provision and resources to suit their specific needs.